Kameroni33/COMP-3430/lab2/lab2_submission/README.md

 ## Build Directions

-`make` can be used to compile the following files. `make clean` can be used to delete any compiled files.
+`make` can be used to compile the following files. `make clean` can be used to delete all compiled files.

 ```
 ├── process.c